Damage (You Am I song): B-sides

-"She Don't Need the Morning", "One Cent Coins" and "Open All Night" are all You Am I originals.
-"Open All Night" was originally titled "Dress Me Slowly" and was destined to appear on the album, but was left off as the band did not like having a song with the album's title on the album (despite having already done this on Sound as Ever and Hourly, Daily, as well as Deliverance and Dilettantes afterwards).
+The CD single of "Damage" contains three B-sides: "She Don't Need the Morning", "One Cent Coins" and "Open All Night", which are all You Am I originals written by frontman Tim Rogers.
+"Open All Night" was originally titled "Dress Me Slowly" and was destined to appear on Dress Me Slowly but was left off, as the band did not like having a song with the album's title on the album (despite having already done this on Sound as Ever and Hourly, Daily, as well as Deliverance and Dilettantes afterwards).

-The song "Open All Night" was featured in the 2000 film Better Than Sex.